-Dilated cardiomyopathy is the most common type (95%) of cardiomyopathy and is a condition in which an index event or process (such as an MI) damages the myocardium, weakening the heart muscle resulting in reduced strength of ventricular contraction, and dilation of the left ventricle.
+Dilated cardiomyopathy is the most common type (95%) of cardiomyopathy and is a condition in which an index event or process damages the myocardium, weakening the heart muscle resulting in reduced strength of ventricular contraction, and dilation of all four chambers of the heart

-- Causes include ischemia (CAD, MI, arrhythmia), viral infections, genetic abnormalities (25% to 30%), hypertension, excessive alcohol consumption, postpartum state, chemotherapy toxicity, endocrinopathies, and myocarditis; it may also be idiopathic.
+- Causes include viral infections, genetic abnormalities (25% to 30%), hypertension, excessive alcohol consumption, postpartum state, chemotherapy toxicity, endocrinopathies, and myocarditis; it may also be idiopathic

-- Dilated cardiomyopathy is characterized by reduced strength of contraction and systolic dysfunction.
-The result is right and/or left ventricular enlargement and progressive heart failure with increased risk for sudden cardiac death.
+- Dilated cardiomyopathy is characterized by a reduced strength of contraction and systolic dysfunction.
+The result is right and/or left ventricular enlargement and progressive heart failure with increased risk for sudden cardiac death

 - Dilated cardiomyopathy is systolic heart failure (S3 heart sound and low ejection fraction).
-Will present with acute onset or slowly progressive symptoms.
-Symptoms include exertional dyspnea, edema, fatigue, loss of appetite, and cough.
+Will present with acute onset or slowly progressive symptoms

 - EKG will show nonspecific ST/T wave changes.

-- CXR often shows balloon-like heart - will show cardiomegaly and pulmonary congestion.
+- CXR often shows a balloon-like heart - will show cardiomegaly and pulmonary congestion

 - βblocker + ACE + Loop Diuretic